ruslanosipov/ruslanosipov.github.io/source/_posts/2020-05-25-numenera-for-dnd-dms.md

 Monte Cook published a few sets of fantastic adventures which require little to no prep to run.
 [Weird Discoveries][5] and [Explorer's Keys][6] let you run adventures with minimal prep.
 But it doesn't help that these come with standard dungeon-style maps.

-Turned out a much better way to describe locations is: "Over the next few hours you explore the obelisk, and within the maze of the corridors you note a number of places of interest.
+Turned out a more engaging way to describe locations is: "Over the next few hours you explore the obelisk, and within the maze of the corridors you note a number of places of interest.
 There are...".
 The rulebook has my back on this too.

 ## Bring out the weird

-The hardest thing when running Numenera games was highlighting how weird the Ninth World truly is.
+The most difficult part of running Numenera games was highlighting how weird the Ninth World truly is.
 My players kept falling back into thinking of Steadfast as a standard medieval fantasy setting, and that's in many ways because I kept forgetting to tell them how weird everything is.

-How a mountain in the background is probably a machine from the prior world.
-How the water in the swamp was probably a conduit for some unimaginable device.
+How a mountain in the background is a machine from the prior world.
+How the water in the swamp was a conduit for some unimaginable device.
 And how none of it should make sense.

 In earlier games, I had explanations ready for everything odd occurring in the world.
 I've been slowly making an effort to make the world more mysterious, more unexplainable, and more weird.
-This seems to be the key to running a great Numenera game, and I'm still trying to find the balance between a consistent, but weird world characters live in.
+This seems to be the key to running a successful Numenera game, and I'm still trying to find the balance between a consistent, but weird world characters live in.

 [1]: https://www.rosipov.com/blog/numenera-for-dnd-players
 [2]: https://rpg.stackexchange.com/questions/tagged/numenera